 For a long time, I was the only girl who trained regularly at my gym.
 I love training with guys all the time, but there is something to be said for the value of another female presence.
 Whenever I see another woman in the gym I get excited at the prospect of training with them because it’s not something that I often have.

 In September, Katy turned up.
 In the second part of this post, I’ll talk more about the benefits of having other women to train with, but in this one, I want to highlight Katy in particular.

 This weekend, Katy will finally be having her first fight.
 Her and I will both be fighting on Saturday 1st March at The Second Muay Thai Festival at Muban Chombeung Rajabhat University and Muay Thai College.
-I fought on this show last year (which you can read about here) and will be re-matching the same girl I fought in that fight.
+I fought on this show last year and will be re-matching my opponent from that fight.